 assigns 10 node elements to all bodies in set part3.
-But this works only if NETGEN [4] is installed and the program ng_vol is accessible.
+But this works only if TETGEN [5] or NETGEN [4] is installed and the locations of their binaries tetgen or ng_vol are included in the path system variable.

-'''

 elty part3 te10 3.5

-'''